 We offer parent groups where parents can develop skills to support their children’s emotional and psychological needs.

 We offer groups for children to improve their awareness of their feelings and emotions and help them to develop skills to cope with them when they are overwhelming.

 Sometimes, children may need more support and can be referred for individual therapy.
 Sessions may involve the child, and or parent, attending depending on what is thought to be most helpful.
 The number of sessions is limited.

 Accessing our service

-How can you be referred?
+How can your child be referred?

-You can be referred by a healthcare professional, such as your GP, a Speech and Language Therapist, Occupational Therapist or Public Health Nurse.
+Children can be referred by a healthcare professional, such as your GP, a Speech and Language Therapist, Occupational Therapist or Public Health Nurse.

-What happens if you get referred?
+What happens if your child gets referred?